opensafely/post-covid-vaccinated/README.md

 -   `Analysis_cox_{outcome}_{cohort}`
     -   Runs [`01_cox_pipeline.R`](./analysis/model/01_cox_pipeline.R)
     -   Each action runs all subgroups for the outcome and cohort of interest
-    -   Detailed descriptions of each script used to fit the cox models can be in the models [`README`](./analysis/model/README_model_scripts.md) file
+    -   Detailed descriptions of each script used to fit the cox models can be in the model [`README`](./analysis/model/README_model_scripts.md) file
 -   `stata_cox_model_{outcome}_{subgroup}_{cohort}_{time_periods}`
     -   Runs [`cox_model.do`](./analysis/cox_model.do) and [`cox_model_day0.do`](./analysis/cox_model_day0.do)
     -   When models do not fit successfully in R they are run in stata instead